meerens/tableau-vintage-viridis/readme.md

 ## tableau-vintage-viridis

-'Vintage Viridus' Colour Palette prepared for use in Tableau
+'Vintage Viridus' colour palette prepared for use in Tableau

 Adapted from:
 https://gist.github.com/jscarto/d9a5adc8ae1d43c5a4b8989d3b35551a